pousoupou/MYY602-AI-Assignments/README.md

 ## Assignment 2: Tic-Tac-Toe Variant with Minimax AI

-This project is a variant of Tic-Tac-Toe where a human player competes against a CPU that uses the Minimax algorithm to play optimally.
-The winning condition is forming the sequence "XOX" or "OXO".
+This project is a variant of Tic-Tac-Toe where a human player ("O") competes against the CPU ("X") that uses the Minimax algorithm to play optimally.
+The winning condition is forming the sequence "OXO" for the player and "XOX" for the CPU.

 ### Features

 *   **Game Logic**: A Tic-Tac-Toe game on a 3x3 board.
-*   **Unique Winning Condition**: A player wins by creating the sequence "XOX" or "OXO" in any horizontal, vertical, or diagonal line.
+*   **Unique Winning Condition**: A player wins by creating the sequence "OXO" in any horizontal, vertical, or diagonal line.
 *   **AI Opponent**: The CPU player uses the **Minimax algorithm** to analyze the game tree and select the move that maximizes its chances of winning.
 *   **Interactive Gameplay**: Allows a human to play against the intelligent CPU agent.